 - It would appear that those who have a Priority Pass membership through an Amex card aren’t entitled to this, as Amex excludes most non-lounge experiences for members

 Time permitting, who wouldn’t love a quick head, foot, or back massage between flights?
-Heck, this makes me kind of sad that I almost never travel through Detroit or San Diego.
+Heck, this makes me kind of sad that I almost never travel through these airport terminals.

 For those curious about the economics, essentially Priority Pass pays participating locations a fixed amount for each visit.
 In some cases that just goes towards being admitted to a lounge, in some cases that goes towards dining at a restaurant, and in some cases that goes towards another cool experience (like this).